markovmodel/decomposed_msms/README.md

 Implementation of coupled ion channel dimer and numerical simulation of the dynamics at various coupling strenghts.
 Reproduces Fig. 4 c and d in the manuscript.

+### Fig5a-syt-decomposition.ipynb
+Dependency graph estimation and visualization for MD data of Synaptotagmin-C2A domain.

 ### FigS1-approximation-quality-2-2state-systems.ipynb
 Assessment of limited sampling effects using a simple toy model.
 Reproduces Fig. S1 in the supplemental material.